zayyyseuc/PetSpace/README.md

-# Pet Space - Environment-Responsive Robotic Desk Lamp
+# Pet Space - An Environment-Responsive Robotic Interaction System

 Pet Space is an interactive remote pet monitoring and companionship system.
 It utilizes non-intrusive sensing technologies to alleviate occupational burnout by providing users with a real-time emotional connection to their pets through movement data, audio interaction, and historical activity analysis.